Pay and Display Machines

 Motorbikes can park for free on the street, but must abide by time restrictions.

 All Council operated off-street car parks are free and without time restrictions on Saturday, Sunday and public holidays.
-Council has 11 off-street car parks located at:
+Our off-street car parks include both metered and leased spaces, and can be found at:

 Why do we have Pay and Display machines?

-The Pay and Display ticket machines are part of a long term strategy to free up the best located car spaces for people visiting town to shop and do business while encouraging all day parkers to consider alternatives, such as cycling, public transport or carpooling.
+The Pay and Display ticket machines are part of a long term strategy to free up the best located car spaces for people visiting the City Centre to shop and do business while encouraging all day parkers to consider alternatives, such as cycling, public transport or carpooling.

 Pay and Display On-Street City Centre Map